Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

-# Neo Geo Sengoku 2 Red Blood
+# Red Blood hack for SenGoku 2, Neo Geo AES/MVS and NGCD
 ## Open source hack to turn the game into a blood bath

 ## Current state: WIP